-What Does it Take to Be a Food Batchmaker?
+What is a Food Batchmaker?

 - Fill processing or cooking containers, such as kettles, rotating cookers, pressure cookers, or vats, with ingredients, by opening valves, by starting pumps or injectors, or by hand.